District Administration

 - Our students receive “two educations in one”.
 Because of our scheduling for academic classes, our students receive the same amount of academic instruction as students enrolled in academic high schools, plus authentic, hands-on instruction in a chosen technical area.

 - More than 70% of our graduates go on to college.
-Some of these students earn college credits while in high school under our Project Lead the Way and AP programs.
+Some of these students earn college credits while in high school under our AP programs.

 - Many of our students participate in the co-operative work program, which allows them to alternate weeks of academic instruction with weeks of paid employment in their technical areas.